 Your Cat Palm should never be placed near a radiator or heating vent, nor should it be placed below an air conditioner.

-However, when the temperature drops below 50°F (10°C) at night, the cat palms are kept inside as they cannot bear cold.
+When the temperature drops below 50°F (10°C) at night, the Cat Palm s are kept inside as they cannot bear cold.

 Here are a few ideas to increase the humidity for the betterment of the plant: